 The bedrock monitoring well network and bedrock groundwater flow directions were also reviewed to identify modifications that may enhance coverage around the disposal units.
-As discussed in Section 2.7, groundwater flow direction in the bedrock varies seasonally, with the predominant directions of flow being to the northwest, west, and southwest.
+As discussed in Section 2.7, groundwater flow direction in the bedrock varies seasonally, with the predominant directions of flow being to the northwest, west, northeast, east, and southwest.
 As shown in Table 5, the spacing of bedrock wells along the facility perimeter adjacent to disposal units is no more than 700 ft, in the predominant direction of groundwater flow, which is believed to be adequate.
 The spacing of bedrock wells along the rest of the facility perimeter adjacent to disposal units (including York Street which bisects the facility) is also believed to be adequate, in that it is no more than 800 ft, except along the southeastern corner of Cell I where the spacing is almost 1,200 ft.
 Based on this review, ESOI proposes to install one additional bedrock monitoring well on the east side of Cell I to reduce the well spacing consistent with the spacing along the rest of the facility perimeter adjacent to disposal units (see Figure 5a).
+In addition, at Ohio EPA's request, ESOI will recondition existing bedrock well DUG-1 so that it may be used for groundwater quality sampling, in addition to its current use for groundwater elevation measurements.